gnu-octave/gnu-octave.github.io/README.md

 on GitHub or contact the Octave developers at <https://octave.discourse.group/>.

 > **Note:** Changes made to the GitHub page repository are only visible there.
-> To change <https://octave.org>, the updates must be deployed manually on FossHost.
+> To change <https://octave.org>, the updates must be deployed manually on Digital Ocean.

 ### Add a new RSS post